 This course provides a solid theoretical framework for addressing complex problems in navigation, planning, strategy, pattern recognition, and knowledge management.
-It also introduces basic concepts of AI in the gaming context such as planning and search.
-Emphasis will be place on applications of AI in various genres of computer games.
-Students will work with implementations of common game AI algorithms for behaviors such as path finding, and behavior selection.
+It also introduces basic concepts of Al in the gaming context such as planning and search.
+Emphasis will be place on applications of Al in various genres of computer games.
+Students will work with implementations of common game Al algorithms for behavior selection.